srivatsav09/srivatsav09/README.md

 <h1 align=center> Hi there 👋 My name is Srivatsav!</h1>

-- currently working on react
+- currently working on full stack with django
 - interested in learning ML and data science

 ##